-Also keep what I call portfolio binders.
+Also, keep what I call portfolio binders.
 These are large color-coded binders for each child.
-The binders are divided by subject and all material which needs to be kept is placed into the binders.
+The binders are divided by subject and all material that needs to be kept is placed into the binders.

 Essays, book lists, and grammar assignments are kept under English.
 All history papers, maps, and timelines are kept under history.
 Science labs and tests are kept under science.

 I think you get the idea!
 My goal is to be able to quickly check each child’s progress over the school year.
 We can see what their last grade was in math, what books were read for English, and even what art projects were completed for art.

 Portfolio binders make excellent bragging fodder when grandparents come over to visit.
 They can see a growing pile of completed work!